icsharpcode/ILSpy/ICSharpCode.ILSpyX/MermaidDiagrammer/ReadMe.md

 # How does it work?

 To **extract the type info from the source assembly**, the netAmermaid CLI side-loads it including all its dependencies.
-The current implementation actually uses ILSpy under the hood for that because it's really good at figuring out [which runtime, GAC or private bin path to load referenced assemblies from](https://github.com/icsharpcode/ILSpy/blob/master/ICSharpCode.Decompiler/Metadata/UniversalAssemblyResolver.cs).

 The extracted type info is **structured into a model optimized for the HTML diagrammer** and serialized to JSON.
 The model is a mix between drop-in type definitions in mermaid class diagram syntax and destructured metadata about relations, inheritance and documentation comments.